wangzezhong/wangzezhong.github.io/_projects/CheatSheets.md

      height="100%"
      title="Cheat Sheet for data visualization techniques -- poster at VIS 2019">

-You can see more examples and download the whole pack of cheatsheets in our [project website](https://visualizationcheatsheets.github.io/).
+You can see more examples and download the whole pack of the cheatsheets in our [project website](https://visualizationcheatsheets.github.io/).

 ---